HETDEX/elixer/readme.txt

 > selixer --help

 The "--help" switch will print to screen a simple break out of the command line options.
-Also NOTE that the SLURM version will NOT spawn multiple instances if the "--help" switch is on the command line (in this one case, elixer and selixer are equivalent).
+Also NOTE that the SLURM version will NOT spawn multiple instances if the "--help" switch is on the command line (in this case, elixer and selixer are equivalent (the other case is with the --merge switch described at the end of this readme).

 * COMMON USAGE